techidaily/site-win11-tips/source/_posts/6-ways-to-check-your-windows-computers-model-name.md

  Here's how to use the DirectX Diagnostic Tool to know about your system model name:

-1. Use one of the[many ways to open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Use one of the [many ways to open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. In the text field, type**dxdiag** and click**OK.**
 3. Click the**System** tab in the DirectX Diagnostic Tool.
 4. Under the System Information section, you can check your computer model name next to the**System Model** option.